ablab/spades/docs/hpc.md

 ## Command line options

+hpcSPAdes defaults to `--frugal` in order to conserve local node memory.
+Disable, if necessary, with `--frugal:false`.

 The options specific to SPAdes support for computational clusters are:

 `--grid-engine <engine>` The grid engine to use. `engine` might be one of: